-Robert Kiyosaki, an international bestseller, author of Rich Dad Poor Dad, is an investor, expert in the mining and real estate, as well as and educator.
+Robert Kiyosaki, an international bestseller, and author of Rich Dad Poor Dad is an investor, expert in mining and real estate, as well as an an educator.
 Rich Dad, published in 1997, has been at the top of the New York Times list for almost six years.

 Why is this book famous?

 Rich Dad Poor Dad topped the USA Today list of best-selling money books for 2003 and 2004 and was the 30th best-selling book of all books published for 2004.

 I had two fathers, one rich and one poor.
 He was highly educated and intelligent.
 He did his PhD.
 And completed four years of undergraduate work in less than two years.
 He then went on to study at Stanford University, the University of Chicago, and Northwestern University on full scholarships.
 The other father never finished eighth grade.
 Both were successful in their careers, working hard all their lives.
 Both earned significant income.
 Yet one always struggles financially.
 The other will become one of the richest men in Hawaii.
 One man died leaving tens of millions of dollars to his family, charities and his church.
 The remaining bills have to be paid.
 Both men were strong, charming, and inspiring.
 Both men offered me advice, but they did not suggest the same thing.
 Both strongly believed in education but did not recommend the same curriculum.
 If I had only one father, I would have to accept or reject his advice.